filipinascimento/workshop-netviz/README.md

 The hands-on session is separated in three parts:
 1. Standalone network visualization tools
 2. Python libraries to handle and visualize networks
-3. Interactive network visualization in the web
+3. Interactive network visualization for the web

 Except for part 1, some programming skills and knowledge on the involved technologies (Python for part 2 and Javascript/HTML for part 3) are recommend for anyone following following and reproducing the hands-on tutorials.